ismaelc/Concur-QuickApp/README.md

 ![ConcurNextSegment](https://jfqcza.bn1301.livefilestore.com/y2pdXmTRjld1fu3GUSp--9OjpEpihErn3F3Xw2mcW3aFqJPQvfWMW6VcPOzmB__ErAjni5EwHjDs-iMh_ZXnPNrUS5MZFn0TmDFt7kdAeQZfiXjIBH_Kh454EvHyGsY4ZGMj8iQ4sQxcUQ8YZWIhs3U3Q/ConcurNextSegmentScreen.PNG?psid=1)

-The app stores this upcoming segment object into the browser's [localStorage](http://www.html5rocks.com/en/features/storage) *(Note: Security was not top of mind for this demo app)*.
+The app stores this upcoming segment object into the browser's [localStorage](http://www.html5rocks.com/en/features/storage) **(Note: Security was not top of mind for this demo app)**.
 Another web app can then independently pick up this segment from localStorage and roll out a quick integration demo.
 For example - show [BestBuy Express stores](https://developer.bestbuy.com/documentation/stores-api) inside the airport that the user will be landing in.

+Check out a **live demo** [here](https://radiant-springs-1767.herokuapp.com/).

 ## Configuration